Skip to content

 Fractal Server also allows a different authentication procedure, not based on the knowledge of a user's password but on external OAuth2 authentication clients.

-Through the httpx-oauth library, we currently support OpenID Connect (aka OIDC), GitHub and Google (and many more clients can be readily included).
+Through the httpx-oauth library, we currently support OpenID Connect (aka OIDC), GitHub and Google (and more clients can be readily included).

 Configuration

 To use a certain OAuth2 client, you must first register the fractal-server application (see instructions for GitHub and Google).
-During app registration, you should provide two endpoints:

 • the Homepage URL (e.g. http://127.0.0.1:8000/),